Langtang Trek Day 1

 Buddha Guest House might be a better option.
 I didn’t stay there, but heard it was nice.
 You can expect to pay $5 to $10 per night.

-Also, do not eat at the Moonlight Café!
+Also, I do not recommend eating at the Moonlight Café!
 It is the only bakery in Shyaphrubesi.
 I heard multiple accounts of people eating there and getting sick.

 My guide and I spent the rest of the day walking around the village and talking with the locals.